Dependency

 dependency(IMPORT "my_static_lib"

-STATIC
+TYPE STATIC

-RELEASE_NAME "mylib_1.11.0"
+FIND_RELEASE_FILE "mylib_1.11.0"

-DEBUG_NAME "mylibd_1.11.0"
+FIND_DEBUG_FILE "mylibd_1.11.0"

 )

-dependency(ADD_INCLUDE_DIRECTORIES "my_static_lib" SET
+dependency(ADD_INCLUDE_DIRECTORIES "<PROJECT_NAME>_my_static_lib" SET

 "$<BUILD_INTERFACE:${CMAKE_SOURCE_DIR}/include/mylib>"